mxcop/mxcop-dev/book/src/dda-memory.md

 *Figure D* shows what a cache line *may* look like in our 8x8 grid.<br>
 *(it depends on how our grid is aligned in memory)*

-As you can see, this is nice if our next step in the grid is to the right.<br>
+This is nice if our next step in the grid is to the right.<br>
 Because those cells are already in our cache now, so we don't need to go back to RAM. *(RAM is slow)*

 However, in a lot of cases we will move up or down instead.<br>
 Because this memory isn't in our cache, we would cause what is called a <span class="yellow">cache miss</span>.<br>
 In most modern programs this is not a problem at all.<br>
-However, it is when you are shooting <span class="yellow">millions of rays</span> per second.
+However, it is when we are shooting <span class="yellow">millions of rays</span> per second.

 ## Space filling curves